-Ipswich Market is a small traditional market operating Tuesday, Thursday, Friday and Saturday from 9.00am till 4.00pm located next to the Town Hall in Princes Street, Giles Circus and Queen Street.
+Ipswich Market is a small traditional market operating Tuesday, Thursday, Friday and Saturday from 9.00am till 4.00pm located in Lloyds Arch and Giles Circus.
 Managed by Ipswich Borough Council, the market was given its first Royal Charter in 1317 by Edward II.

 There is a range for goods for sale from fresh fish, local fruit and vegetables, fresh meats, cheeses, clothing and jewellery to name but a few.
 In addition, Giles Circus offers street food from traditional burgers and sausages to Asian, Caribbean, Greek, vegan and artisan teas and coffees.